heywoodlh/heywoodlh.io/_posts/2022-07-05-tiny-socks-proxy.md

 layout: post
 published: true
 permalink: tiny-socks-proxy
-tags: all, linux, docker, socks, http
+tags: [ linux, docker, socks, http ]
 ---

 This is a super quick snippet on how to run a SOCKS 5 proxy in a container.